 Yu Suzuki is a Japanese game designer/director/producer who led the development for many of Sega's most important games at Sega AM2, revolutionizing the video game industry in various different ways.
-He was particularly instrumental in the video game industry's transition from 2D sprites to 3D polygons, first with pseudo-3D "Super Scaler" sprite-scaling hits in the arcade during the mid-late 1980s (such as Hang-On, Space Harrier, OutRun, After Burner, and Power Drift), followed by true polygonal 3D arcade hits in the early-mid-1990s (such as the Virtua franchise, Daytona USA, and Fighting Vipers).
+He was particularly instrumental in the video game industry's transition from 2D sprites to 3D polygons, first with three-dimensional "Super Scaler" sprite-scaling hits in the arcade during the mid-late 1980s (such as Hang-On, Space Harrier, OutRun, After Burner, and Power Drift), followed by true polygonal 3D arcade hits in the early-mid-1990s (such as the Virtua franchise, Daytona USA, and Fighting Vipers).
 Other innovative contributions he pioneered range from the full-body motion controls of Hang-On (1985) and analog fight-stick controls of Space Harrier (1985), to new genres such as the street racing of OutRun (1986), kart racing of Power Drift (1988), and 3D fighting of Virtua Fighter (1993), to the QTE mechanic and 3D urban open-world sandbox gameplay of Shenmue (1999).

 Cited as one of the most influential game designers of all time, Suzuki is often regarded as Sega's answer to Nintendo's Shigeru Miyamoto.
 Regarding his game design philosophy, Suzuki stated that the "difference between Miyamoto-san and I is that he takes the same game and takes it deeper and deeper, like with the Mario series," while "I like to work on different games and concepts.
 I don't like doing the same thing.
 The same goes for the hardware.
 I like to change the hardware I work with."